jbisits/QGTracerAdvection/README.md

 The same initial condition is set in both layers then the problem is stepped forward and the tracer is advected.
 The output is then a series of plots showing the tracer advection.

+### Tracer advection with a steady flow
+An example of how the module advects a passive tracer in a steady flow is given in the script `steadyflow_example.jl`.
+In this case only one `Problem` is initialised but the velocity fields `u` and `v` must be provided as functions of `x` and `y`.
+**Note this script can also be run using the `PassiveTracerFlows` package.**
+There are instructions in the script as to how to do this.

+### Tracer advection with a time dependent flow
+An example of how the module advects a passive tracer in a time dependent flow is given in the script `timedep_example.jl`.
+In this case only one `Problem` is initialised but the velocity fields `u` and `v` must be provided as functions of `x`, `y` and `t`.
+**Note this script can also be run using the `PassiveTracerFlows` package.**
+There are instructions in the script as to how to do this.
 ## Using the module

 To run first clone the repository, e.g.,